adnane-ka/mini-mvc/README.md

 1. Download or clone the repository.
 2. Move the project folder to `xampp/htdocs`.
 3. Run `composer install` & `composer dump-autoload` if needed.
+4. Run `touch .env` to create an env file.
+5. Copy `.env.example` content to `.env`.
-4. Inject the project folder name as `SUB_DIRECTORY` value in `.env` file.
+6. Inject the project folder name as `SUB_DIRECTORY` value in `.env` file.
-5. Prepare & Inject your database credentials in `.env` file.
+7. Prepare & Inject your database credentials in `.env` file.
-6. That's it!
+8. That's it!

 ## Project Structure